What is Dispersed Phase?

 - Associated colloids

-When the dissolution of smaller molecules of a substance or a large number of atoms takes place, they combine to form a species whose size is in the range of colloidal size.
+When the dissolution of smaller molecules of a substance or many atoms takes place, they combine to form a species whose size is in the range of colloidal size.
 The species formed is known as the multimolecular colloid.

 For example, Sulphur solution contains particles that have thousands of S8 molecules.

 Example: Starch, proteins, enzymes, and cellulose are the naturally occurring macromolecular colloids whereas polyethylene, synthetic rubber, etc. are the synthetic macromolecules.

 Some substances act as strong electrolytes when they are in low concentrations, but they act as colloidal solutions when they are in high concentration.
-In higher concentrations, particles aggregate showing colloidal behavior.
+In higher concentrations, particles aggregate showing colloidal behaviour.
 These aggregated particles are known as micelles.
 They are also known as the associated colloids.
 The formation of the micelles occurs above a particular temperature called the Kraft temperature (Tk) and also above a specific concentration called the critical micelle concentration.
 These colloids can be reverted by diluting them.